haseebazeem15/gifImageView/README.md

 gifImageView.setGifImageFile(path);
 ```

+## Drawable Requirements
+Make sure to import gif file in all drawable directories like drawable-v24, drawable etc.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.